ailinhtran/VHDL/README.md

 *Note that all projects also have testbenches in order to simulate the design on modelsim as well.

-*Changed to 'git config core.safecrlf false'
+*Changed to 'git config core.safecrlf false' in order to add files on github